-Other provisions mainly relate to asset retirement obligations, onerous contracts, and site restoration.
-The timing of cash outflows are uncertain due to their nature.
+Other provisions mainly relate to restructuring, asset retirement obligations, and onerous contracts.
+The timing of cash outflows is uncertain due to their nature.
 Significant provisions are discounted where the time value of money is material.

 Contingent liabilities

 The operations and earnings of the Group continue, from time to time and in varying degrees, to be affected by political, legislative, fiscal and regulatory developments, including those relating to environmental protection.
 The industries in which the Group operates are also subject to other risks of various kinds.
 The nature and frequency of these developments and events, not all of which are covered by insurance, as well as their effect on future operations and earnings, are not predictable.